imaculate/OSSimulation./README.txt

 Date: 1st March 2015
 Name: A simple student database assignment.

++interupts

++system timer

++trace.

++when is CPU.execute
+execute

++assert in KernelImpl

+change the linkedlists to queues.

++graphs
++explanation+

 Description:
 This assignment is written to in responce to answer assignment question to create a simple database using c++.